ggamangpro101/openpose-source-demo/installation/0_installation.md

 **4. Error during configuration**
   - If you encounter any issues, refer to the following solutions.
 Otherwise, proceed to the next step.
+  - If you encounter any issues, refer to the [Error Handling Guide](../error/0_error_handling.md).
+Otherwise, proceed to the next step.

     - NOTFOUND error

     <img src="https://github.com/ggamangpro101/openpose-source-demo/blob/master/installation/png/cmake_generate_error.png" width=75% height=75% />